dpmango/gulp-starter-pack/README.md

 * `npm run start` - same as `gulp default`.
 * `npm run build` - same as `gulp build`.
 * `npm run ghpages` to push only `./dist` folder to **gh-pages** branch on github (very useful for previews).

-## Credits
-The idea of structure was originally developed by [riverco.de](https::/riverco.de) studio.
-The best parts was taken, redesigned and adjusted to specific needs.

-Original Gulp Starter Pack v.1 could be found of a separate branch